Anonsevenseven/Anonpack/README.md

 5 is replaced by Calzonification from the same game.

-Stal is replaced by the Withered Symbiont's theme from Cracker's Wither Storm Mod.

 13 is replaced by the Withered Symbiont's second theme.

+Stal is replaced by Corruptors from StarCraft 2: Heart of the Swarm.

+Chirp is replaced by A Violent Night from Tower Defense Simulator.

-Mellohi is replaced by Springhop, a friend's creation
+Mellohi is replaced by Springhop, a friend's creation.

 Blocks is replaced by Contradiction, by the same friend.